Ouachita National Recreation Trail: General information

 The trail's western end is at Talimena State Park in southeastern Oklahoma, and the eastern end is at Pinnacle Mountain State Park in the small community of Natural Steps, Arkansas in central Arkansas.
 The first 192 mi lie within the Ouachita National Forest; the remaining 31 mi, maintained by Pinnacle Mountain State Park, traverse lands owned by timber companies and Central Arkansas Water.
 (Plans for the Arkansas River Trail include an extension connecting the eastern terminus of the Ouachita Trail to downtown Little Rock 17 mi away.)
 The trail passes through parts of eight counties in Arkansas and one in Oklahoma.
 From east to west they are Pulaski, Perry, Saline, Garland, Montgomery, Yell, Scott, and Polk, in Arkansas, and Le Flore County in Oklahoma, where the trail ends.
-At several locations the trails switches back between two counties.
+At several locations the trail switches back between two counties.
 Scott County actually has very little of the trail, with a couple of small corners of the county traversed.

 There are two federally designated wilderness areas that the Ouachita Trail passes through: the Flatside Wilderness Area in Perry and Saline Counties in Arkansas and the Upper Kiamichi River Wilderness Area in Le Flore County, Oklahoma.